560 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on a web-based program for stress coping, so it's unlikely that medication changes are required.

-Is the Web-SUCCEED Program safe for managing chronic conditions in veterans?
+What evidence suggests that the Web-SUCCEED program is effective for managing chronic conditions in Veterans?

 RB